nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     1. Test case: Delete all data files (i.e. `modulelist.json`, `taskbook.json`).<br>
        Expected: The application will start with an empty module and task list.
 The application will create a new data file when the user exits the application.

-    2. Test case: Make breaking changes to one or more data files (i.e. `modulelist.json`, `taskbook.json`).
-An example of a breaking change could be to delete a closing bracket or to modify a date to an incorrect format.<br>
-       Expected: The application will start with an empty module and task list.
-       The application will create a new data file when the user exits the application.